James-Montgomery/team_standards/README.md

   * Models should be defined as classes and used as objects
   * Local development done in `Conda Virtual Environment`

+### Testing Standards <a name="testing"></a>

+In many ways test code makes or breaks a project.
+Catching problem spots as or before they occur is a huge part of creating a maintainable project.

+* Projects have all three tiers of the testing pyramid
+  * Unit Testing
+  * Smoke (Integration) Testing
+  * End to End (E2E) Testing
+* Unit tests rigorously examine individual units / components of code.
+The less complex the better.
+  * Rule of thumb: One assert per test!
+(Just a rule of thumb...)
+  * Unit tests handle their own setup and tear down
+* Smoke tests are sparse sanity checks against core functionality.
+* E2E testing are comprehensive tests of the entire project.
+* Use mocking when called for.
+* Team sets a minimum acceptable level of coverage for code.
+* Tests are clear and well documented.
+* Tests are as automated as possible.

 ### Tools <a name="tools"></a>

-It's important to use simialr tools so that teamates can easily help each other debug technical problems.
-While it isn't essential that every teammate use the same IDE, for example, it can be helpful to all use somewhat simialr development environments.
+It's important to use similar tools so that teammates can easily help each other debug technical problems.
+While it isn't essential that every teammate use the same IDE, for example, it can be helpful to all use somewhat similar development environments.

   * Agile: [JIRA](https://www.atlassian.com/software/jira) or [Trello](https://trello.com/en-US)
   * Code Versioning: [Github](https://github.com/)